ImperialCollegeLondon/EvolvingBoundariesFNMandLSM/README.md

 Open Matlab (tested on versions 2018 and above) and navigate to the folder containing the source files.

 ### Understanding the file names
-There are essentially three file names: files with the prefix "f_" belong to the FEM analysis; files with the prefix "l_" belong to the Level-set analysis; files with no prefix are shared by both.
+There are essentially three file names: files with the prefix "fem_" belong to the FEM analysis; files with the prefix "ls_" belong to the Level-set analysis; files with no prefix are shared by both.

 ### Running the code
 You can run the code in two ways: